Sennacherib: War in the Levant

 The resistance in the southern Levant was not as easily suppressed, forcing Sennacherib to invade the region.
 The Assyrians began by taking Ashkelon and defeating Sidqia.
-They then besieged and took numerous cities.
+They then besieged and took numerous cities, including Beth-Dagon, Joppa, Banai-Barqa, and Azjuru.
 As the Assyrians were preparing to retake Ekron, Hezekiah's ally, Egypt, intervened in the conflict.
 The Assyrians defeated the Egyptian expedition in a battle near the city of Eltekeh.
 They took the cities of Ekron and Timnah and Judah stood alone, with Sennacherib setting his sights on Jerusalem.
 While a portion of Sennacherib's troops prepared to blockade Jerusalem, Sennacherib himself marched on the important Judean city of Lachish.
 Both the blockade of Jerusalem and the siege of Lachish probably prevented further Egyptian aid from reaching Hezekiah, and intimidated the kings of other smaller states in the region.
 The siege of Lachish, which ended in the city's destruction, was so lengthy that the defenders eventually began using arrowheads made of bone rather than metal, which had run out.
 To take the city, the Assyrians constructed a great siege mound, a ramp made of earth and stone, to reach the top of Lachish's walls.
 After they had destroyed the city, the Assyrians deported the survivors to the Assyrian Empire, forcing some of them to work on Sennacherib's building projects, and others to serve in the king's personal guard.